JandroK/Fire-Engine/README.md

 - Double click to name game object or click in arrow to open game object tree

 #### Physic Engine:
-- The scene start physicalized, all game objects are dyanmic objects except the ground.
+- The scene start physicalized, all game objects are dyanmic objects except the ground
 - The camera is surrounded by a sphere that collides with scene
-- The player can be shoot spheres from the camera.
+- The player can be shoot spheres from the camera
 - In the center of scene contain two primitives linked with constraint P2P
 - A Universal System has been developed that allows convert any rigidBody to vehicle
 - You can drive a physicalized car that interact with the other objects